-These Release Notes are intended to supplement the Dell DR Series system documentation to provide last minute information available for the latest release of the DR Series system software for the DR Series systems, DR4300e, DR4300, and DR6300.
+These Release Notes are intended to supplement the DR Series system documentation to provide last minute information available for the latest release of the DR Series system software.
 These Release Notes contain details about the latest updates, known issues, resolutions, and other information.
-For a complete list of available DR Series system documentation, see the topic, "Other Information You May Need," at the end of these Release Notes.
+For a complete list of available DR Series system documentation, see the topic, "Other Information You May Need," later in this document.